codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 The server part of Helm keeps a history of all releases and knows the exact contents of each respective Helm package.

 Codefresh allows you to do this right from the GUI.
 Select the History tab in the Helm release and from the list of revisions you can select any of them as the rollback target.
 Notice that rolling back will actually create a new revision.
-So you can go backward and forward in time to any revision possible.
+So, you can go backward and forward in time to any revision possible.